 - How many pages to validate.
 The maximum number of pages to validate.
 There's a limit on the pages included depending on your subscription plan, but you'll typically want to set a much lower limit.
 If you need to validate more pages than the limit on a report, consider using XML sitemaps to organize pages into sets.

 - Validation speed (requests/second).
 By default is 3 reqs/second, can be set higher depending on your subscription plan.
 Read more.

-- Validate HTML and Accessibility or only HTML.
+- Check HTML and Accessibility or only HTML.
 Choose if you want to include A11Y checks on top of HTML checks.